top of page

 • PARDULAS

-The ancient identity of the Sardinian island is also expressed through these tray sweets, baked over the centuries by the meticulous work of the "druccere" teachers who continue to give us real treasures to cheer the palate.
-And in our ancient tradition a meal cannot mark its epilogue if sweets such as le Pardulas.
+The ancient identity of the island of Sardinia is also expressed through these tray-baked sweets, meticulously crafted over the centuries by master bakers who continue to provide us with true treasures to delight the palate.
+And in our ancient tradition, a meal cannot conclude without desserts like Pardulas.

-The complexity of this dessert can also be understood better due to the different elaborations of the same based on the area of Sardinia where it is made: Pardule or Pardulas with Arrescottu if we are in the Campidano ed hanno come base la ricotta, Formaggelle o Ricottelle se invece stiamo nel Sassarese, oppure Casadinas_cc781905-5cde -3194-bb3b-136bad5cf58d_if we taste them in the Nuoro area and if they are prepared with il fresh sheep's cheese as a substitute for ricotta.
+The complexity of this dessert is best understood through the different versions it receives depending on the area of Sardinia where it is made: Pardule or Pardulas con Arrescottu if we are in the Campidano region and they are made with ricotta; Formaggelle or Ricottelle if we are in the Sassari area; or Casadinas if we are in the Nuoro area and they are prepared with fresh sheep's cheese instead of ricotta.

-Different interpretations originating from a single ancient recipe whose birth is lost in time, descending from the "placentas" of Greco-Roman origin, small puff pastry whose preparation and ingredients are even mentioned in Cato's "De Agri Cultura".
+Different interpretations originate from a single, ancient recipe whose origins are lost in time, descending from the Greco-Roman “placentas,” small puff pastry tarts whose preparation and ingredients are even mentioned in Cato’s “De Agri Cultura.”

-The etymology of the name Pardulas is not certain, some indicate the origin in the Latin word quadrula, or square, which describes its geometric shape while others, such as the poet/teacher at the University of Aristan who uses the pseudonym “The Gardener”, they see in partula, i.e. parturient, his genesis.
-At first glance this connection may seem strange, but in reality it is explained by associating the shape of the pregnant woman's belly with that of the Pardulas, generating the allegory of the soft dome that hides the most precious soul of Sardinia, which from there to little will come to light in that characteristic riot of fragrant flavors of saffron, lemon and orange that coexist perfectly with ricotta or cheese.
+The etymology of the name Pardulas is uncertain.
+Some point to its origin in the Latin word quadrula, meaning square, which describes its geometric shape, while others, such as the poet and professor at the University of Aristan who uses the pseudonym "The Gardener," see its origin in partula, meaning "parturient."
+This connection may seem strange at first glance, but it's actually explained by associating the shape of a pregnant woman's belly with that of the Pardulas, generating the allegory of the soft dome that conceals the most precious soul of Sardinia, which will soon be revealed in that characteristic riot of fragrant flavors of saffron, lemon, and orange that pair perfectly with ricotta or cheese.

-Literature has given us pages by important authors who have also spoken of the Pardulas in their narratives, and one of these is Antonio Gramsci who in one of the letters sent from prison to mother dreamed of reliving one of those lunches where the whole family gathered in harmony around “kulurzones e pardulas”.
+Literature has given us pages by important authors who have also spoken of the Pardulas in their narratives, and one of these is Antonio Gramsci who, in one of the letters he sent from prison to his mother, dreamed of reliving one of those lunches where the whole family gathered in harmony around “kulurzones and pardulas”.

-To the eye these sweets appear almost like a flower, a succulent little basket with the edges decorated like a doily, an effect created by the ancient, handed down gesture of pinching the dough in the four corners while cooking.
-The strong connotation with their own land, with their own traditions, is an undeniable quality of the Sardinian people and also the perpetuation after centuries of this recipe is yet another confirmation of the love for a sweet that has magically crossed the barriers of time._cc781905- 5cde-3194-bb3b-136bad5cf58d_
+At first glance, these sweets resemble a flower, a succulent little basket with edges decorated like a doily, an effect created by the ancient, handed-down gesture of pinching the pastry at the four corners during baking.
+The strong connection to their land and their traditions is an undeniable quality of the Sardinian people, and the perpetuation of this recipe after centuries is yet another testament to their love for a dessert that has magically transcended the barriers of time.

 Reviews